LG G Watch

 The LG G Watch (model W100, codenamed Dory) is an Android Wear-based smartwatch announced and released by LG and Google on June 25, 2014.
 It was released along with the Samsung Gear Live as launch devices for Android Wear, a modified version of Android designed specifically for smartwatches and other wearables.
 It is compatible with all smartphones running Android 4.3 or higher that support Bluetooth LE.

-G Watch is, as of June 2014, only available in the United States and Canada at US$229 or in the United Kingdom for £159 on the Google Play Store.
-As of July 2014 the G Watch was also made available in Australia, France, Germany, India, Ireland, Italy, Japan, South Korea, and Spain.
+G Watch was, as of June 2014, only available in the United States and Canada at US$229 or in the United Kingdom for £159 on the Google Play Store.
+As of July 2014, the G Watch was also made available in Australia, France, Germany, India, Ireland, Italy, Japan, South Korea, and Spain.

 The G Watch R is a variant featuring a round face and an OLED screen.

 Hardware

 The G Watch has IP67 certification for dust and water resistance.
 It has a user-replaceable buckle-based strap.
 The watch has no buttons.

 It uses an always-on rectangular shaped display.